danielboothcloud/dotfiles/README.md

 3. Install chezmoi
 4. Clone the dotfiles repository
 5. Install atuin (required for environment variable management)
+6. Apply dotfiles which automatically:
-6. Set up atuin with credentials from 1Password
+   - Logs into atuin with credentials from 1Password and syncs env vars
-7. Sync environment variables from 1Password to atuin
-8. Apply all dotfiles (chezmoi installs remaining packages via Brewfile and applies configs with env vars available)
+   - Installs all packages via Brewfile
+   - Applies all configs with environment variables available
+   - Runs macOS defaults and other setup scripts

 ### Manual Setup